How To Start an Independent Record Label

 After finding the talent, you must negotiate with them and sign a contract.
 The agreement must be fair to all parties and should be in writing.
 Always put your deals in writing no matter what, even if the talent is your best friend.

-It would be best if you enlisted an attorney for this part of the process.
-Be hands-on with these deals to make sure your interests are represented; several details will need to be negotiated.
+Consider enlisting an attorney for this part of the process.
+Be hands-on with these deals to best represent your interests.
+Be prepared to negotiate several details.

-First, how will the music be recorded?
-Some artists now record professional-sounding music from their laptops.
+First, how will your artist record their music?
+Some artists record professional-sounding music from their laptops.
 Still, a professional recording studio with equipment is necessary under most circumstances.
-It is more affordable to rent time in a recording studio as opposed to building your own.
-Still, renting can be costly unless you have money to spare.
-Some additional questions to consider:

-- Are you advancing any other money for additional expenses?
+- Are you advancing any other money for extra expenses?

 - How are you dividing up the potential income?

-- Does the artist get approval over promotional materials and costs over a certain level?
+- Does the artist get approval over promotional materials and recording costs over a certain level?